Frequently Asked Questions

 The Master of Advanced Studies (MAS) in Humanitarian Action is a combination of both since its Core Course is the DAS, its two specialisation options are the CAS and its third component is the student’s dissertation.

-A validated bachelor’s degree or an equivalent university degree requiring three years of study, plus a minimum of two years of work experience in the humanitarian, social or development sector.
+A bachelor’s degree or an equivalent university degree requiring three years of study, plus relevant work experience in the humanitarian, social or development sector.

 ENGLISH LANGUAGE REQUIREMENTS

 All classes at CERAH are delivered in English.
 All students must have an excellent command of English.
 Students whose mother tongue is not English, who do not have secondary or post-secondary qualifications taught in English or who have not spent a minimum of one year studying full-time at a university level in English (please provide transcripts certifying that courses were delivered in English), must provide a certificate to prove their mastery of English.

 - TOEFL (Test of English as Foreign Language): Internet-test : 100